mralexbeard/MrAlexBeardWebsite/site/content/values/_index.md

       regardless of how tough they are to make.
 How we approach our issues, or the lack of approach, can create a devastating impact on an individuals psyche, familial or team relationships, and ultimately life trajectory.
-If you've ever felt "stuck" or buried by problems, Alex can help through techniques and exercises designed to alter your thought process, and see the problems for what they really are, opportunities.
+If you or someone you know has ever felt "stuck" or buried by problems, Alex can help through techniques and exercises designed to alter a persons thought process, and see the problems for what they really are, opportunities.
   - heading: We are Our Best and Worst Critic
     imageUrl: /img/about-single-origin.jpg
     text: >